-Attend this Advanced Minute Taking course, led by communications expert Sue Calthorpe, in order to maximise your listening and writing capabilities and gain invaluable practice and feedback.
+Attend this virtual Advanced Minute Taking course, led by communications expert Sue Calthorpe, in order to maximise your listening and writing capabilities and gain invaluable practice and feedback.

 Through a series of tutor-led sessions and interactive exercises aimed at the public sector, leave the day confident in your abilities as a minute taker and generate tangible results in your role.